kabisa/theguild.nl/drafts/deploy-spring-boot-app-in-15-minutes/deploy-spring-boot-app-in-15-minutes.md

 server.port=${port:8080}
 ```

 &nbsp;2.
 I've added a Procfile to instruct Dokku how to start our app.
-Just like Heroku, you need to instruct Dokku how to start your application using a Procfile.
+Dokku will read this file during deployment and use the `web` process to boot our app.
+You can read more about Procfiles [here](https://devcenter.heroku.com/articles/procfile).

 ```sh
 # Procfile